We had a few tense moments in the Traveling Well For Less household yesterday when I could not find the boys’ passports.

 Traveling Well For Less has partnered with CardRatings for our coverage of credit card products.
 Traveling Well For Less and CardRatings may receive a commission from card issuers.

-The Chase Freedom Unlimitedis one of my favorite cards for earning cash back card and travel rewards.
-It offers a welcome offer of 3% cash back = an extra 1.5% cash back on up to $20,000 in purchases your first year.
+The card_nameis one of my favorite cards for earning cash back card and travel rewards.
+It offers a welcome offer of unlimited matched cash back on all your purchases your first year.

-My favorite perks about this card are earning 6.5% cash back on travel booked through the Chase Travel Portal , 4.5% cash back at drugstores and restaurants, unlimited 1.5% cash back on all purchases and no annual fee.
-When paired with cards like the Chase Sapphire Reserve® Card, you can use your points to travel for free.
+My favorite perks about this card are earning 5% cash back on travel booked through the Chase Travel Portal, 3% cash back at drugstores and restaurants (including delivery and takeout), 1.5% cash back on all other purchases and no annual fee.
+When paired with cards like the card_name, you can use your points to travel for free.

 Glad you found them!
 Did I tell you that when we returned from Peru we thought we had lost Kevins passport so he cancelled it and replaced it.
 We found it 2 months later in the camera bag--had slipped down into a space we didn't know existed, between the bag padding and the outside wall of the bag!
 That was an expensive mistake :(